Quit Lightroom Classic.

 When you enable the Store Presets With This Catalog option, Lightroom Classic doesn't copy or move your existing presets and templates within the associated catalog folder.
 Only the new presets and templates that you subsequently create are stored in the 'Lightroom Classic Settings' folder within the catalog folder.
 Clicking the Show Lightroom Classic Presets Folder (Preferences dialog > Presets tab) now takes you to the catalog folder on your hard drive instead of the default location.

 Any new presets or templates that you now create after selecting the Store Presets With This Catalog option will be stored in a new folder named 'Lightroom Classic Setting' created within the associated catalog folder.

 The advantage of using this option is that the presets and templates are available in Lightroom Classic when you launch the associated catalog on another computer.
 These presets and templates include Develop presets, Export presets, External Editor presets, Filename presets, Filter presets, FTP presets, Keyword sets, Label sets, Local Adjustment presets, Metadata presets, Print templates, text templates, Watermarks, and Web templates.

 See Julieanne Kost's blog post on Storing Presets and Templates with a Catalog.

 In the Presets Preferences, click any of the Restore buttons in the Lightroom Classic Defaults area.

 Lightroom Classic can display menus, options, and tool tips in multiple languages.

-Choose Edit > Preferences (Windows) or Lightroom Classic > Preferences (Mac OS).
+Choose Edit > Preferences on Windows or Lightroom Classic > Preferences on macOS.